EKROFT/urban_sprawl_stats/Data/README.md

 Reduced_No2_Data: This is an experimental dataset in which I removed all study sites in NE Montreal to see if this changed any air quality trends (by removing sites close to the large petrochemical facility).

+weighted_NO2_Data: This is the data with an added column in which I applied weights to the NO2 measurements according to distance from the petrochemical facility.